frederic-perez/AmE-dictionary/data/dictionary.md

 __strummed__ _v_ _He then strummed out a string of hits, including "Message in a Bottle."_
 __strung out__
 __strung__ _v_
-__strut__ _v_ :four: When you strut, you walk with a proud swagger that has a little arrogance thrown in, like the prance of a running back who has just flown past the 250-pound linebackers and planted the ball in the end zone. _Arguing with idiots is like playing chess with a pigeon...
+__strut__ _v_ :five: (strutted) When you strut, you walk with a proud swagger that has a little arrogance thrown in, like the prance of a running back who has just flown past the 250-pound linebackers and planted the ball in the end zone. _Arguing with idiots is like playing chess with a pigeon...
 No matter how good you are, the bird is going to shit on the board and strut around like it won anyway._ :es: pavonearse
 __stub__ _n_ :four::hammer: _The stubs of cold-withered grass._
 __stubble__ _n_ :nine::m: __1__ The short, stiff stalks of grain or hay remaining on a field after harvesting. _The sugarcane stubble._ _Smoke from a distant stubble fire._ __2__ Something resembling this material, especially the short growth of hair that eventually protrudes from the skin after shaving.
 __stubborn__ _adj_